SDU-eScience/UCloud/backend/news-service/DesignDocument.md

 On the UCloud dashboard, an additional box will show the title, subtitle for the most recent post, and links to around 5 older posts.
 ​
-Posts can have a timestamp to be shown when passed but don't have an expiration date.
+Posts have a timestamp to be shown when passed but don't necessarily have an expiration date.
 ​
 All posts are viewable for all users.